Events & courses

 Activities for Peer Review Week

-Organizers will run a panel discussion as a separate session following the close of the Peer Review Congress.
-The panel will be held on 12 September 2017 at 17:30 CDT directly after the close of the Congress, and will consist of a moderator and four panelists representing researchers, publishers, funders, peer review innovators and science commentators.
+This is a panel discussion that will be held as a separate session following the close of the Peer Review Congress on 12 September 2017 at 17:30 CDT.
+It will consist of a moderator and four panelists representing researchers, publishers, funders, peer review innovators and science commentators.
 Panelists will be asked to respond to a wide range of questions both gathered in advance of the event and from the audience.
-The discussion is expected to last 90 minutes, and will lay the groundwork for the rest of Peer Review Week.
+You can send your questions for this panel discussion using the Twitter hashtag #AskPRW.
+Find out more here.

 If you would like to get involved in Peer Review Week, please send your contributions and ideas to PRWeek@aaas.org using the subject line ‘Peer Review Week’ and include a brief description of the event or resource you would like featured on the Peer Review Week website.
 We especially encourage organizations that conduct peer review outside of publishing to participate, including funders and research institutions.